 Human Effects Testing

-Through experimentation technicians at SRT generate
+Through experimentation technicians at SRI generate

 data on the amount of non-lethal stimulus necessary to be effective yet minimize the risk of significant injury.
 Technicians